ParsaSabagh/My-Eval/README.md

 # MyEval
-A function similar to eval.
+A function similar to eval(), written in python.